rotki/rotki/docs/api.rst

    :resjson included_attester_slashings int: The number of included attester slashins the validator had inside the day.
    :resjson proposer_attester_slashings int: The number of proposer attester slashins the validator had inside the day.
    :resjson deposits_number int: The number of deposits from the eth1 chain the validator had inside the day.
-   :resjson amount_deposited int: The amount deposited from the eth1 chain for the validator inside the day.
+   :resjson deposited_balance object: The amount deposited from the eth1 chain for the validator inside the day along with its usd value.

    :statuscode 200: Eth2 staking details succesfully queried
    :statuscode 409: User is not logged in.